 Sonnet 288

-So was her proof of virtue there not given
+So was her proof of virtue there not given—

-Her eyes upturned toward absolving heaven
+Her gaze upturned toward absolving heaven

 Full knowing she did lay a scarlet fraud.